FAQ

 A truffle is a rare, edible mushroom that is considered a delicacy in many parts of the world.
 Generally harvested in the wild, they are very expensive, some costing hundreds of dollars per pound.
 Truffles are often confused with chocolate-covered truffles, a confectionery that has no relation to mushroom truffles.
 Truffles grow in a limited number of places including France, Italy, Croatia, and Slovenia, as well as Washington and Oregon in the USA.
 They grow approximately one foot underground among the roots of oak, elm, chestnut, pine and willow trees.

-Our exclusive White Truffle Oil and Black Truffle Oil come from Italy.
+Our exclusive White Truffle Oil and Black Truffle Oil are made in the USA from California extra virgin olive oil.

 Bottled Truffle Oil is a delicate oil which loses it's aroma over time, so it should be stored in the refrigerator and used before the aroma weakens.
-Most Truffle Oils will keep for 3 to 6 months if stored properly.
+You should also keep it out of the light and keep the cap tight.